- Quick Answer

 How the Pre-Trip Is Scored

 Each inspection item has a point value.
 You accumulate errors for missed items, incorrect identifications, or failure to explain what you are checking.
-You can miss up to 10 points (on a 100-point scale) in this section and still pass.
+There is a limit to how many points you can lose before failing this section, and exact thresholds can vary by test version and site.
 Missing critical safety items — such as failing to check steering components, brakes, or tires — results in a higher point penalty and can cause a section failure.

 The best pre-trip preparation is repetition out loud.
 Practice your inspection narration on an actual vehicle — not just from a book.
 CDL schools use a consistent walk-around sequence that examiners expect.
 Learn your school’s sequence until you can do it cold, in order, without prompting.
 Most students who fail the pre-trip do so because they rush through components they know rather than methodically covering every item.